Outdoor Friendsgiving Table Decorating Ideas

 Pumpkin Decorations

-You can create a gorgeous Thanksgiving tablescape, even from a humble picnic table, with a few well-placed pumpkins.
+You can create a gorgeous Thanksgiving theme tablescape, even from a humble picnic table, with a few well-placed pumpkins.

 I prefer real pumpkins from the grocery store (Trader Joe’s has the best options in my area).
 But if you’d like something you can use year after year, then there are some pretty faux ones available.